colingeniet/tynooc/spec.md

-This is a summary of basic game mechanics.
+This is a summary of game mechanics.

 # Towns

 Towns have position, a welcoming level, roads towards other towns and a number of inhabitants that varies with passengers movements.

-It has a quality note, based on welcoming level and population.
+It has a 'quality' note, based on welcoming level and population.

 # Roads